Global Business, Talent Mobility Management

 Global Mobility Manager – North America

-ABOUT LaShell: Over 20 years experience in project and change management, global mobility, business development, training, and HR services.
+Over 20 years experience in project and change management, global mobility, business development, training, and HR services.
 Credible partner in building relations with colleagues, customers and vendors with a dedicated focus on the client and employee experience.
 Demonstrates breadth and depth of experience in assignment management, immigration law, expatriate tax compliance with a particular focus on LATAM, policy development, client engagement and implementation, domestic relocation, career and transition couching & counseling, and General Data Protection Regulations (GDPR).
-Project management experience implementing assignment management system for global operations.
-Procurement management and vendor selection experience, both from vendor support services and corporate role.
-Strives to be a thought-leader in any environment and looks for strategic approaches to achieve results and add value when working with customers, vendor partners, and colleagues.
+Avid traveler and lifelong learner able to manage ambiguity well.

 ABOUT THE COMPANY: As one of the world’s largest fashion companies with more than 171,000 employees worldwide, H&M is an exciting and dynamic place to pursue a career within the fashion industry.
 Our business concept is to offer fashion and quality at the best price in a sustainable way and with our fast expansion we are always looking for new talents.
-Would you like to be part of our team?
-H&M group comprises of nine independent brands: H&M, COS, Weekday, Cheap Monday, Monki, H&M Home, & Other Stories, ARKET and Afound.
+H&M group comprises of nine independent brands: H&M, COS, Weekday, Cheap Monday, Monki, H&M Home, ARKET and Afound.
 We have over 4,100 stores across more than 66 markets worldwide.
 Our values reflect the heart and soul of H&M. They define what it takes to work here and how we do things.
 When we interact with colleagues and customers around the world, our values help us develop and grow.
 We want to be at the forefront of both fashion and sustainability.
 Our employees play a key role and can contribute to more sustainable fashion, today and in the future.